Buying property in Tokyo?

 Are big infrastructure projects coming to Tokyo as of 2026?

-As of early 2026, the most impactful planned infrastructure project for Tokyo residential prices is the Haneda Airport Access Line, which will create faster direct connections from central and eastern Tokyo to Haneda Airport and is expected to boost property values in areas along its route.
+As of early 2026, the biggest infrastructure project likely to move Tokyo residential prices is the Haneda Airport Access Line being built by JR East, which will create a direct rail link from central Tokyo to Haneda Airport and is expected to improve property values along the eastern and central corridors it connects.

 For the latest updates on the local projects, you can read our property market analysis about Tokyo here.